wackyapples/dnstap-forwarder/README.md

 # DNSTAP Forwarder

-A Go application that forwards DNSTAP messages from a Unix socket to either a named pipe, Unix domain socket, rotating files, or directly to Splunk HEC in syslog format with JSON payloads.
+A Go application that forwards DNSTAP messages from a Unix socket to either a named pipe, Unix domain socket, rotating files, or directly to Splunk HEC.

-## Architecture

-The application is organized into logical modules:

-- **`config/`** - Configuration management with environment variable and command-line flag support
-- **`events/`** - DNS event structures and DNSTAP message processing
-- **`output/`** - Output writing with support for named pipes, Unix sockets, files, and Splunk HEC
-- **`service/`** - Main service logic for socket listening and connection handling
-- **`main.go`** - Application entry point

 ## Features